BenjaminShinar/Interviews/cracking_the_code_interview.md

     - if we had one strip, we had to wait 1000 + 7 days to be sure. with one strip, we need N+7 tries.
     - if we have two strips, we can put p1,p2 on s1, p2,p3 on s2. if s1 and !s2 = p1, if s1 and s2 = p2, if !s1 and s2= p3.
     - can we expand this?
-        - for 3 strips: one unique poison for each (x1,x2,x3), three posions for each combinations (x12,x23,x13) and one for all three(x123) = total of seven checks =
+        - for 3 strips: one unique poison for each (x1,x2,x3), three poisons for each combinations (x12,x23,x13) and one for all three(x123) = total of seven checks =
     3c3 + 3c2 + 3c1 = 7.
         - for 4 strips? expected:4c4 + 4c3 +4c2 +4c1 = 1 + 4 +6 +4 = 15. (x1,x2,x3,x4)(x12,x13,x14,x23,x24,x34)(x123,x124,x134,x234)(x1234)
         - for ten strips? sum (10c[1..10]), excel says 1023, formula says **2 ^n -1** so (2^10) -1 = 1024 -1 = 1023.